 Born Tatiana Santo Domingo, she is a 34-year-old Colombian/Brazilian heiress to her grandfather’s fortune from the sale of his Columbian beer empire, Bavaria.
 Her net worth is valued at $2.1 billion, placing her at #1103 on Forbes Billionaire List.
 Tatiana is active in fashion and co-founded Muzungu Sisters, an ethical retail company that sells fair-trade, artisan made fashion.
 She is also the wife of Prince Andrea Casiraghi, son of Princess Caroline and fourth in line to the Monaco throne.

-Interesting factoid: Tatiana met Andrea while attending boarding school in Fontainebleau near Paris.
+Interesting fact: Tatiana met Andrea while attending boarding school in Fontainebleau near Paris.
 They have two sons and a daughter.
 Their third child, Maximillian Rainier, was born in April, 2018.

 6. Bahaa Hariri